What are Networks?

 Frequently Asked Questions

-In most ways, no. Networks will have avenues of input to the Governing Board and could also participate in the development and delivery of resources to the churches in the Network.
-Network Team Leaders will remain the same.
+Networks have avenues of input to the Governing Board and also participate in the development and delivery of resources to the churches in the Network.

 Is it mandatory for a local church to be a member of a Network?